Skip to main content

 Residency

 To qualify for an annual resident license, a person must live in New York State for more than 30 days immediately preceding the date of application.
 To qualify for a Lifetime License, a person must live in New York State for at least one year immediately preceding the date of purchase.
-Land ownership in New York does not make you a resident.
+Land ownership in New York State does not make you a resident.
 Residency is that place where a person maintains a fixed, permanent and principal home (regardless of where temporarily located), such as where a person is registered to vote.
 If under 18, the residence of parents or legal guardian shall be deemed such person’s residence.
-For a complete list of valid residency proof documents please see www.dec.ny.gov/permits/95452.html#Res.
+For a complete list of valid residency proof documents please see dec.ny.gov/regulatory/permits-licenses/sporting-and-use/sporting/general-info#Res.

-Active members of the U.S. Armed Forces stationed in New York and full-time college students in residence in the state during the school year (proof required) qualify for annual resident licenses.
+Active members of the U.S. Armed Forces stationed in New York State and full-time college students in residence in the state during the school year (proof required) qualify for annual resident licenses.

 Minimum Hunting Age